-Cinnamon uses cinnamon shell ( Shell is the graphical user interface which you see.
-It acts as a mediator between you and the system) which is forked from gnome shell.
+Cinnamon uses the cinnamon shell ( Shell is the graphical user interface which you see.
+It acts as a mediator between you and the system) which is forked from gnome-shell.
 Actually, cinnamon is mostly forked from Gnome.
 Gnome is also a DE ( But a far extensive one than cinnamon), which underwent some radical changes while upgrading from version 2 to version 3.
 So, cinnamon was born to rescue and recover the distribution known as Linux mint.

 How to get cinnamon?

 Cinnamon is actually available for many distros.
 But, It is developed by the team behind Linux mint.
 Other distributions slowly started to include cinnamon in their flavors.
 And it all happened within 5 years.
 Considering other major Desktop Environments, Cinnamon is still very young.
 Almost all major distributions except Ubuntu provide Cinnamon.
 If Ubuntu provided Cinnamon, It would be awkward considering that Mint is already based on Ubuntu.

 A Desktop Environment is more or less judged by its looks from the new Linux user’s point of view.

 Cinnamon more or less looks like this in the latest version 3.2.x.

 Your desktop may seem different based on the distro or version you are using.
 The wallpaper covers most of the screen.
 The panel is thin and has a menu on the far left.
 On clicking the menu, you will get a categorically arranged list of all applications and settings with a search field on top.

 On the far right, we have what are known as applets.
 We will come to them in a moment.
 First, let’s check out how the lock screen looks like just to judge it.